 Outside the Aspen enclave, there is a lot to experience!
 Here are other places you can explore.

-Snowmass Village is our closest neighbor, just down the road and easily accessible by free bus or private car.
+Snowmass Village is our closest neighbor, just down the road and easily accessible by free our local bus system (RFTA) or private car.
 The Aspen Skiing Company operates the four ski mountains in the winter: Aspen, Snowmass, Buttermilk and Aspen Highlands, so if you enjoy skiing you most likely have visited beautiful Snowmass Village.

 Woody Creek is located just a short 10 miles from Aspen and is the home of the famous Woody Creek Tavern, a favorite haunt of author Hunter S. Thompson.
 A popular summer activity is biking from Aspen to Woody Creek along the Rio Grande Trail and enjoying lunch at the Tavern.
 You can either choose to bike back up to Aspen or catch a ride from High Mountain Taxi or private transportation.